Senwes/senwes.github.io/topics/code-standards.md

 4. Interface segregation: Do not create lengthy interfaces, instead of splitting them into smaller interfaces based on the functionality.
 The interface should not contain any dependencies (parameters), which are not required for the expected functionality.
 5. Dependency Injection: Do not hardcode the dependencies, instead inject them.

 * Fix any broken windows.
 They are not someone else’s problem.
-See [charter](charter.html).
-However, please be respectful of your colleagues when doing this: more details below.
+See [Out Charter](charter.html).
+However, please be respectful of your colleagues when doing this.
 * The repository/project should be Continuously Integrated - see [Continuous Integration](continuous-integration.html) for specifics.
 * The code should compile and run without error.
 * No commented out code blocks.
 Source control has history for a reason.